69% of Americans Want To Live to 100: Here’s How Much That Will Cost You

 Retirement Costs for Healthcare

 Healthcare is another expense you need to plan for in retirement.
-For starters, the standard Medicare premium in 2018 is $134 per month, according to Medicare.gov.
+For starters, the standard Medicare premium in 2022 is $170 per month, according to Medicare.gov.
 However, your premium can vary based on your income and Social Security benefits.
-The Centers for Medicare and Medicaid Services project that healthcare expenditures will increase by 5.5 percent each year, so expect your premium to go up.
+The Centers for Medicare and Medicaid Services project that healthcare expenditures will increase by 5.5% each year, so expect your premium to go up.

 Retirement Costs for Housing